-Generally speaking, most clients should contact our office at least every three years in order to ensure that their estate plans are kept up to date.
+Generally speaking, most clients should contact our office at least every three years to update an estate plan.
 Time is not the only trigger for modifying an estate plan, however.
 There are many instances that could give rise to a need for an update to your documents.
 If you are wondering whether you should be revising your existing Orange County estate plan, contact our office of experienced Anaheim estate planning lawyers today.

 As a broad overview, the following are some examples of times where you should consider meeting with your attorney to discuss an estate plan update:

 - Following a recent change in your family, such as a divorce, marriage, birth, or death.